unitystation/unitystation/docs/development/How-To-User-Interface.md

 ### NetButton

-NetButton is a component, that lets client call server execution on some code when pressing UI button.
+NetButton is a component that lets the client call a function on the server when interacting with the Button component locally.

-When interacting with the button locally from the client; we need to fire a `ExecuteClient()` function that lets the server itself do the behavior and we hook up our custom behavior to the NetButton component itself while the actual button triggers the `ExecuteClient()` function.

    Usage: